LitiumAB/Education/Developer Education/Tasks/Installation/README.md

 Additional [installation instructions](https://docs.litium.com/documentation/litium-accelerators/install-litium-accelerator) can be found on Litium docs.

+If you run into problems getting your site up and running see the [FAQ section below](#faq).

 ## Preparations

 Check that you have completed the requirements below installed before you start.